RJMGroen/ProgAssigment_GettingAndCleaningData/README.md

 ##Submission of the Programming Assignment of the Getting and Cleaning data course.

 This repository contains a R-script called run_analysis.R and a Codebook describing the variables.
-The R-scrip does the following:
+The R-script does the following:

 1. Merges the training and the test sets to create one data set.
   1.1 (Optional(if not done already)) Get the data from the Internet from